MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Invoke-Command.md

 ### -SessionOption

 Specifies advanced options for the session.
-Enter a **SessionOption** object, such as one that you create by using the `New-PSSessionOption` cmdlet, or a hash table in which the keys are session option names and the values are session option values.
+Enter a **SessionOption** object, such as one that you create using the `New-PSSessionOption` cmdlet, or a hash table in which the keys are session option names and the values are session option values.

 The default values for the options are determined by the value of the `$PSSessionOption` preference variable, if it's set.
 Otherwise, the default values are established by options set in the session